cloudmesh-community/fa18-523-73/notebook.md

 11/09/2018-11/15/2018
 + Attended lecture
-+ wait for feedback of 2 page summary and final project for editing
++ waitting for feedback of 2 page summary and final project for editing